Options for Shuttle and Bus Accident Victims

 - Making sure those responsible for a bus accident are held accountable and are deterred from hurting others in the future.

 Why Choose Los Angeles Personal Injury Lawyer Josh Glotzer?

 Attorney Josh Glotzer of Joshua W. Glotzer, APC founded his firm to make sure that victims and families who might otherwise be denied justice have someone to turn to who is dedicated to obtaining justice for his clients including holding those who did them harm accountable.
 Our Los Angeles personal injury attorney always puts his clients first, as he works tirelessly to ensure the security for their future and necessary closure that they deserve.

 To learn more about Joshua W. Glotzer, APC and how we may be able to help you, visit our case results page.
-You can also call us directly or fill out our online contact form to set up a free consultation with our Los Angeles personal injury lawyer.
+You can also call us directly or fill out our online contact form to set up a free consultation.